AndreasSk-HSG/factor_tilt_analyzer_HSG/README.md

 - [Fama-French Data Library.](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html)
 - [Theoretical background for a closed-end solution for the minimum variance portfolio.](https://faculty.washington.edu/ezivot/econ424/portfolioTheoryMatrix.pdf)

+## Note on AI Assistance:
+ChatGPT was used as an auxiliary aid to assist with debugging during the development of this program.
+However, no AI tools were involved in designing the architecture, implementing the core functionality, or developing the main logic of the project.
+All design decisions, code implementations, and problem-solving processes are entirely my own original work.

 ## Disclaimer:
 This code was developed and tested in the **Spyder IDE** using the **Anaconda Distribution** on a **Windows machine**.
 It was last confirmed to work correctly in **May 2025** with the following environment setup: